PeggyJV/documentation/strategists/deploy/prerequisites/price-router.md

 priceRouter = PriceRouter(deployer.deployContract(priceRouterName, creationCode, constructorArgs, 0));
 ```

 Price router has to be configured with assets and price feeds.
 Sommelier Cellars mainly use Chainlink Data Feeds for pricing.
-Data feed addresses can also be imported from [**address file**](https://github.com/PeggyJV/cellar-contracts/blob/zaki/PeggyJYDeployments/test/resources/Arbitrum/ArbitrumAddressesPeggyJV.sol).
+Data feed addresses can also be imported from the [**address file**](https://github.com/PeggyJV/cellar-contracts/blob/zaki/PeggyJYDeployments/test/resources/Arbitrum/ArbitrumAddressesPeggyJV.sol).

 ``` solidity
 uint256 price = uint256(IChainlinkAggregator(WETH_USD_FEED).latestAnswer());